 ON THIS PAGE: You will find information about how many people learn they have this type of tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

-An estimated 8,000 people in the United States are diagnosed with a neuroendocrine tumor that starts in the gastrointestinal tract (the stomach, intestine, appendix, colon, or rectum) each year.
-The five-year survival rate is the percentage of people who survive at least five years after the cancer is detected, excluding those who die from other diseases.
-The five-year survival rate of people with neuroendocrine tumors varies and depends on several factors; check the section for the specific type of neuroendocrine tumor (see the Overview section) for more information.
+Each year an estimated 8,000 people in the United States are diagnosed with a neuroendocrine tumor that starts in the gastrointestinal tract, which includes the stomach, intestine, appendix, colon, or rectum.
+The five-year survival rate is the percentage of people who survive at least five years after the tumor is detected, excluding those who die from other diseases.
+The five-year survival rate of people with neuroendocrine tumors varies and depends on several factors.
+Check the section for the specific type of neuroendocrine tumor (see the Overview section) for more information.

-Cancer survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of people with this type of cancer, but the actual risk for a particular individual may differ.
+Survival statistics should be interpreted with caution.
+These estimates are based on data from thousands of people with this type of tumor, but the actual risk for a particular individual may differ.
 It is not possible to tell a person how long he or she will live with a neuroendocrine tumor.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this tumor.
 Learn more about understanding statistics.

 Sources: American Cancer Society and National Cancer Institute.

 To continue reading this guide, use the menu on the side of your screen to select another section.